South America: Wars and conflicts

-Peace lasted only a short time: in 1864 the Uruguayan factions faced each other again in the Uruguayan War.
+Peace lasted only a short time: in 1864, the Uruguayan factions faced each other again in the Uruguayan War.
 The Blancos supported by Paraguay started to attack Brazilian and Argentine farmers near the borders.
 The Empire made an initial attempt to settle the dispute between Blancos and Colorados without success.
 In 1864, after a Brazilian ultimatum was refused, the imperial government declared that Brazil's military would begin reprisals.
 Brazil declined to acknowledge a formal state of war, and, for most of its duration, the Uruguayan–Brazilian armed conflict was an undeclared war which led to the deposition of the Blancos and the rise of the pro-Brazilian Colorados to power again.
-This angered the Paraguayan government, which even before the end of the war invaded Brazil, beginning the biggest and deadliest war in both South American and Latin American histories: the Paraguayan War.
+This angered the Paraguayan government, which even before the end of the war invaded Brazil, beginning the longest and bloodiest inter-state war in Latin American history: the Paraguayan War.

 The Paraguayan War began when the Paraguayan dictator Francisco Solano López ordered the invasion of the Brazilian provinces of Mato Grosso and Rio Grande do Sul.
 His attempt to cross Argentinian territory without Argentinian approval led the pro-Brazilian Argentine government into the war.
 The pro-Brazilian Uruguayan government showed its support by sending troops.
 In 1865 the three countries signed the Treaty of the Triple Alliance against Paraguay.
 At the beginning of the war, the Paraguayans took the lead with several victories, until the Triple Alliance organized to repel the invaders and fight effectively.
 This was the second total war experience in the world after the American Civil War.
 It was deemed the greatest war effort in the history of all participating countries, taking almost 6 years and ending with the complete devastation of Paraguay.
 The country lost 40% of its territory to Brazil and Argentina and lost 60% of its population, including 90% of the men.
 The dictator Lopez was killed in battle and a new government was instituted in alliance with Brazil, which maintained occupation forces in the country until 1876.